Culture in Bristol: Architecture

 Bristol's architecture includes many examples of mediaeval, gothic, modern industrial and post-war architecture.
 Notable buildings include the gothic revival Wills Memorial Building, and the tallest building in the city, St Mary Redcliffe.
 The city is noted for its Victorian industrial architecture of the Bristol Byzantine style, characterised by deep red and polychrome brickwork and Byzantine style arches.

-Examples of most of the stages of the Architecture of the United Kingdom from the mediaeval era onwards are present in the city.
-Little remains of the fortifications of the walled city and castle, although several churches from the 12th century have survived.
-The Tudor period saw several large mansions and estates being built for wealthy merchants outside the traditional city centre.
-Almshouses and public houses for the rest of the population remain mixed in amongst areas of more recent development.
-In the eighteenth century, several squares were laid out for the prosperous middle classes in the expanding suburbs which grew to take in many of the surrounding villages.
-The development of the floating harbour provided a focus for industrial development and the local transport infrastructure including the Clifton Suspension Bridge and Temple Meads railway station, the original part of which was designed by Isambard Kingdom Brunel.
-The twentieth century saw further expansion of the city, with the growth of the University of Bristol buildings and the aircraft industry.
-During World War II the city centre suffered from extensive bombing during the Bristol Blitz and redevelopment of shopping centres and office buildings continues into the twenty-first century.
+The city has examples through the changing styles of British Architecture, mediaeval era onwards.
+Little remains of the old walled city and castle fortifications while multiple 12th century churches have survived.
+The Tudor period saw large mansions and estates built for wealthy merchants outside the traditional city centre; in contrast to public houses and old Almshouses.
+In the eighteenth century, squares were laid out for the prosperous middle classes filling in land between the city and the immediate surrounding villages.
+A floating harbour developed to provided a focus for industrial development and the local transport infrastructure including the Clifton Suspension Bridge and Temple Meads railway station, the original part of which was designed by Isambard Kingdom Brunel.

+The early and late twentieth century saw further expansion of the city.
+The University of Bristol was formed.
+An aircraft industry grew shortly before and during World War II, post-war this led to the creation of Bristol Airport.
+The city centre and harbour suffered from extensive bombing during the Bristol Blitz; with planned shopping, leisure and office complexes replacing lost parts of the centre while housing and port were displaced onto the city's outskirts.

 Sport

-Bristol is the home of two major football clubs - Bristol City FC and Bristol Rovers FC, the Gloucestershire County Cricket Club, and Bristol Rugby Football Club.
+Bristol is the home of two major football clubs – Bristol City FC and Bristol Rovers FC, the Gloucestershire County Cricket Club, and Bristol Rugby Football Club.
 It also hosts an annual half marathon.
 The city has a large number of amateur football, cricket and rugby clubs and many active participants in a range of sports from tennis to athletics, and rowing to golf.